| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 responders can also reconstruct and replay flows and events over days or

-weeks to build incident timelines and countermeasure plans.
 You’ll also be able to review the correlation logic for the correlation

 directive which triggered the event, delivered via your SecureScrypt